Selected Work

 Page load times at 8+ seconds, conversion rates

-data and orphaned revisions.
-The fix covered database
+and orphaned revisions.
+Fix covered database cleanup,

-cleanup, image optimisation (8.2MB to 1.4MB assets),
+image optimisation (8.2MB → 1.4MB assets), strategic

-strategic Redis caching, CDN integration, and Nginx
+Redis caching, CDN integration, and Nginx FastCGI tuning

-FastCGI tuning specifically for the theme's response
+for the theme's response size.

 Load time down to 2.1 seconds.
 Client reported a 35%